Takashiidobe/notes/src/business/interviewee-questions.md

 Here, you’ll get information about the top accomplishments, and you’ll also understand the impact of each accomplishment (e.g. it was worthy of board awareness), the feedback the executive received and, hopefully, evidence that the executive provides context and updates back to their team.
 Diversity & Inclusion

-## What did your company do in response to a world event (for example, Black Lives Matter)?
+## What Did Your Company Do in Response to a World Event (for Example, Black Lives Matter)?

 ### Who to Ask:
 CEO / Founder